lbatresm/FinSight/README.md

 - Python ≥ **3.11**
 - [Poetry](https://python-poetry.org/)  for dependency management.
 - Dependencies should be error-free in the .toml file.
 If you encounter problems with the langchain dependencies, check [langchain version compatibility table.](https://python.langchain.com/docs/versions/v0_3/)

+---

+## ⌛ Soon

+- Fiancial Stock Data API will be implemented for financial requests
+- Quantitative finance tools